MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Given a string that consists of some words (all lowercased) and an assortment of non-alphabetic characters, write a method that returns that string with all of the non-alphabetic characters replaced by spaces.
-If one or more non-alphabetic characters occur in a row, you should only have one space in the result (the result should never have consecutive spaces).
+Write a method that takes a string with one or more space separated words and returns a hash that shows the number of words of different sizes.

+Words consist of any string of characters that do not include a space.

   Input: